 HRS Manager, Mette Goodin, is responsible for negotiating contracts with trial sponsors.

-Invercargill staff should contact Nicola Brandsen (Southern DHB) for assistance.
+Invercargill staff should contact Nicola Brandsen (Te Whatu Ora – Southern) for assistance.